corundum/corundum/README.md

 queues.
 These queues are associated with interfaces, and each interface can have multiple ports, each with its own independent scheduler.
 This enables extremely fine-grained control over packet transmission.
-Coupled with PTP time syncronization, this enables high precision TDMA.
+Coupled with PTP time synchronization, this enables high precision TDMA.

 Corundum currently supports Xilinx Ultrascale and Ultrascale Plus series devices.
 Desgins are included for the following FPGA boards: